101 Vehicles

 101 Vehicles is a 1988 role-playing game supplement for MegaTraveller published by Digest Group Publications.

 Contents

-101 Vehicles is a MegaTraveller supplement describing 101 vehicles designed according to the vehicle rules, each with an illustration.
-The types described are Military (including tanks, hover-buggies, APCs, and attack speeders), Para-Military (including ATVs, hydrofoils, and air/rafts), and Civilian (including explorer vehicles, ground cars, cycles, trucks, and yachts).
+101 Vehicles is a supplement for MegaTraveller with game statistics and illustrations for 101 military, para-military, and civilian vehicles.

 Publication history

 101 Vehicles was written by Rob Caswell, William W. Connors, Joe Fugate, Leidner, Nancy Parker, Robert Parker, and Tom Peters, with a cover by Tim Peters, and was published by Digest Group Publications in 1988 as a 48-page book.

 Reception

 In the January 1989 edition of Dragon (Issue #141), Jim Bambra called the supplement "a handy source of instant vehicles and a good example of the versatility of the design sequence.
 It is a useful addition to the MegaTraveller game."